exercism/javascript/exercises/concept/regular-chatbot/.meta/design.md

 - How to pass flags in both versions
 - How to use the most common regex related functions, with special focus on test and match.
 - Understanding the different parts of the match result, incl. capture results
+- Using the replace method alongside regular expressions
 - Being aware of performance implications

 ## Out of scope